Technical University of Munich

-The Technical University of Munich (TUM or TU Munich; Technische Universität München) is a public research university in Munich, Germany.
+The Technical University of Munich (TUM or TU Munich; Technische Universität München) is a public research university in Munich, Bavaria, Germany.
 It specializes in engineering, technology, medicine, and applied and natural sciences.

-Established in 1868 by King Ludwig II of Bavaria, the university now has additional campuses in Garching, Freising, Heilbronn, Straubing, and Singapore, with the Garching campus being its largest.
-The university is organized into eight schools and departments, and is supported by numerous research centers.
-It is one of the largest universities in Germany, with 50,484 students and an annual budget of €1,770.3 million (including the university hospital).
+Established in 1868 by King Ludwig II of Bavaria, the university now has additional campuses in Garching, Freising, Heilbronn, Straubing, Ottobrunn, and Singapore, with the Garching campus being its largest.
+The university is organized into seven schools, and is supported by numerous research centers.
+It is one of the largest universities in Germany, with 52,931 students and an annual budget of €1,892.9 million including the university hospital.

-A University of Excellence under the German Universities Excellence Initiative, TUM is considered the top university in Germany according to major rankings as of 2022 and is among the leading universities in the European Union.
-Its researchers and alumni include 18 Nobel laureates and 23 Leibniz Prize winners.
+A University of Excellence under the German Universities Excellence Initiative, TUM is among the leading universities in the European Union.
+Its researchers and alumni include 18 Nobel laureates and 24 Leibniz Prize winners.

 History

 19th century

 In 1868, King Ludwig II of Bavaria founded the Polytechnische Schule München with Karl Maximilian von Bauernfeind as founding director.
 The new school had its premises at Arcisstraße, where it is still located today.
 At that time, around 350 students were supervised by 24 professors and 21 lecturers.
 The institution was divided into six departments: The "General Department" (mathematics, natural sciences, humanities, law and economics), the "Engineering Department" (civil engineering and surveying), the "Building Construction Department" (architecture), the "Mechanical-Technical Department" (mechanical engineering), the "Chemical-Technical Department" (chemistry), and the "Agricultural Department".

 In 1877, the Polytechnische Schule München became the Technische Hochschule München (TH München), and in 1901 it was granted the right to award doctorates.
-With an average of 2,600 to 2,800 students, the TH München became for a time Germany's largest technical university, ahead of the TH Berlin.
+With an average of 2,600 to 2,800 students, the TH München was Germany's largest technical university, ahead of the TH Berlin.
 In 1970 the institution was renamed Technische Universität München.